SeLite/SeLite.github.io/SeleniumIDE.md

 In auxiliary IDEs

 * optionally, press F11 for full screen mode (this is probably beneficial only if you have more than two physical screens)
-* (-) if you hide Firefox menu, it often doesn't show up when you press Alt key.
-Then you need to click at the very top of the browser window (which shows `testCaseName (testCaseFileName.html) - Selenium IDE X.Y.Z - Mozilla Firefox`) and then press Alt.
+* (-) if you hide Firefox menu, it often doesn't show up when you press _Alt_ key.
+Then you need to click at the very top of the browser window (which shows `testCaseName (testCaseFileName.html) - Selenium IDE X.Y.Z - Mozilla Firefox`) and then press _Alt_.
 * (-) pressing F5 (which reloads Selenium IDE), or closing Selenium IDE tab/window with 'x' icon, applies without any confirmation about unsaved case(s) or suite.
-So it's the safest not to modify tests in auxiliary IDEs.
+The safest way is not to modify scripts in auxiliary IDEs.

 Side note: There is also Firefox menu > View > Sidebar > Selenium IDE.
 However, that Selenium IDE sidebar has restricted width.
 Like Auxiliary Selenium IDEs, Selenium IDE in a sidebar doesn't load any [SettingsManifests](SettingsManifests), any [Settings](Settings) sets, neither any extensions through [BootstrapLoader](BootstrapLoader).
 Please, vote at [ThirdPartyIssues](ThirdPartyIssues) > [Sidebars (history, bookmarks) should not have maximum width](https://bugzilla.mozilla.org/show_bug.cgi?id=406629) so that it gets fixed.